 Thrasher Commercial was able to schedule the project quickly to ensure that it would be completed in time for the 10th-anniversary celebration.
 After Thrasher Commercial was finished with their portion of the project, additional work was needed to complete the project before the celebration.
 As a result, Thrasher Commercial wanted to mobilize quickly and keep their portion of the project on time to complete the entire project.
 Thrasher Commercial and the project engineer worked together to design the appropriate solution for the project.

-To permanently halt the settling of the large stone gate, Thrasher Commercial Group used retrofit helical piers to stabilize the gate's foundation.
-Using soil composition data provided by Lamp Ryneason, the Thrasher team determined that a total of six (6) Model 288 piers with an 8"-10" helix plate configuration would need to be installed to a depth of approximately 50 feet to find competent bearing soils.
-The 14,900-pound gate, combined with 103,500 pounds of its concrete foundation measuring 23-foot by 10-foot by 3-foot, would then be properly supported.
-With input from the Supportworks engineering team, it was determined that a design working load of 25 kips per pier would protect the gate foundation against future settlement.
-By installing helical piers, the gate was successfully stabilized and re-leveled.
+To permanently halt the large stone gate's settling, Thrasher Commercial used retrofit helical piers to stabilize the gate's foundation.
+Using soil composition data provided by Lamp Rynearson, the Thrasher team determined that a total of six (6) Model 288 piers with an 8"-10" helix plate configuration would need to be installed to a depth of approximately 50 feet to find competent bearing soils.
+Since the soil itself was the issue and was unable to provide the support the stone gate it needed, a soil boring was done to determine the depth the helical pier needed to be advanced to find competent soil.
+The helical pier would then ensure the stone gate was stabilized and would no longer experience any additional settlement.